brokeDude2901/world_of_tanks_ubuntu/README.md

 # Known Bugs / Workarounds:
-- Store cannot load: Disable in-game Browser Hardware Acceleration so the
+- Store cannot load: Disable in-game Browser Hardware Acceleration
 - Game doesn't start: Steam Proton fails to stop the game properly, open System Monitor and kill wgc.exe process
 - Laggy, low fps at the beginning of battle: use Gamescope to allow WoT Client to run in the background and load the map faster